shsagir/play-area-sync/docs/migrate-uni-to-pro.md

 ## Preparation

 Make sure your code is ready to scale and you are using up-to-date design patterns.
-Have a look at our [app design article](/app-design-pro) to learn how to structure your code in a way that it can scale for this.
+Have a look at our [App design article](/app-design-pro) to learn the best practices to that effect.
 Also have a look at our [general migration guide](/migrating).

 Before we show you how to migrate your existing Universal App to a Professional App, you first need make sure that the following applies.
-Mind that it only needs to apply if your App requires it (eg you don't need cache abstraction, if you don't use caches):
+Mind that it only needs to apply if your App requires it (i.e. you don't need cache abstraction, if you don't need caching):

-* Your framework/CMS supports storage abstraction, so that you use our [Object Storage](object-storage) Component
+* Your framework/CMS supports storage abstraction, so that you can use our [Object Storage](object-storage) Component
 * Your framework/CMS supports cache abstraction, so that you can use our [Memcache](memcache-pro) Component
 * Your framework/CMS does not use live updates (think "WordPress update button"), or you don't use them
 * You are familiar with Git